minhduy6868/trustme-extension/README.md

 1. Make code changes
 2. Go to `chrome://extensions/`
-3. Click "Reload" on TrustMe extension
+3. Click "Reload" on TrustMeBro extension
 4. Test on a website

 ### Debug: